jastinyan/Plant-Species-Image-Classification/README.md

 ### 1. How did the number of images per class affect your model’s accuracy?

+_Answer:_
+#### Having more images per class improved accuracy because the model learned more variations of each plant.
+Classes with fewer images were more likely to be misclassified due to limited training data.
 ---

 ### 2. Which plant species were most commonly misclassified and why?
+_Answer:_
+#### Plants with similar features were often misclassified, especially squash types like Pumpkin, Calabaza, and Acorn Squash, as well as gourds like Bottle, Sponge, and Ridge Gourd.
+Their leaves and fruits look very similar, making classification difficult.
 ---

 ### 3. How did changing the epochs, batch size, or learning rate affect the training results?
+_Answer:_
+#### Increasing epochs improved learning but too many could cause overfitting.
+A batch size of 16 helped keep training stable, while the learning rate of 0.001 allowed gradual improvement without making training unstable.
 ---

 ### 4. What challenges did you encounter during dataset collection and labeling?
+_Answer:_
+#### The main challenges were finding enough clear images, keeping image quality consistent, and correctly labeling plants since many gourd species look alike.
 ---

 ### 5. If you were to improve your model, what specific changes would you make and why?
+_Answer:_
+#### I would add more images per class, include more photos of flowers and fruits, and test using real-life plant images.
+This would reduce misclassification and improve accuracy.